vanbumi/CodeJournal/Dreamweaver/Create first website with DW.md

 ### Create and save a new page

 After you have set up a site and examined your comps (if any), you are ready to begin building web pages.
-You'll start by creating a new page, and saving it in the check_cs6 local root folder of your website.
-The page eventually becomes the home page for Check Magazine.
+You'll start by creating a new page, and saving it in the **check_cs6 local root folder** of your website.
+The page is home page for Check Magazine.

 1. In Dreamweaver, make sure the Check Magazine site is selected in the Files panel (see Figure 2).
 2. Choose File > New.